13nenad/thesis/src/README.txt

 Definitions:
-numOfSomSplits, numOfAeSplits - The number of chunks you want to split each sample into slideDivisor - is used to control how many points you want to slide, creating a sliding
+numOfSomSplits, numOfAeSplits - The number of chunks you want to split each sample into slideDiv - Slide Divisor, is used to control how many points you want to slide, creating a sliding
-               window. sliding window = sampleSize/numOfSplits/slideDivisor
+           window. sliding window = sampleDim/numOfSplits/slideDiv
 coordBasedVal - Only used for SOMs.
 It indicates whether the output of the SOM will be a
                 2 dimensional coordinate or just the index of the square.
 E.g. 3x3 = 9 squares
 aeTypeStart, aeTypeEnd - Auto-encoder architecture type, specified in Autoencoder.py